 Pharmaceutical ingredients are expected to be one of the fastest growing applications of white biotechnology at a CAGR of 13.3% from 2016 to 2024.
 Rising technology use in the manufacturing of biopharmaceuticals particularly antibodies for cancer treatment, which cannot be manufactured via chemical synthesis is expected to fuel demand over the forecast period.
 In addition, enzymes used in this process enable the production of chiral compounds and other intermediates that are difficult to synthesize such as active pharmaceutical ingredients (API).
 Expansion of the pharmaceutical industry, particularly in Europe, is expected to fuel the market over the next eight years.

 Bioenergy was the largest application segment estimated at over USD 80 billion in 2015.
-Continuous efforts by major companies in developed economies including North America and Europe to develop various clean energy sources to meet growth demand and reduce dependency on oil producing countries in order reduce the cost of fuel imports is expected to have a positive impact on the white biotechnology process over the next eight years.
+Continuous efforts by major companies in developed economies including North America and Europe to develop various clean energy sources to meet growing demand and reduce dependency on oil-producing countries in order to reduce the cost of fuel imports is expected to have a positive impact on the white biotechnology process over the forecast period.

 North America is currently the largest regional market for this technology, accounting for over 35% of the overall market revenue in 2015.
 Considerable funds by the government for R&D in the field and rising demand for green products and chemicals from consumers are the key factors that have strengthened North America’s position in the global market.